Update on TRTP Construction in Chino Hills and Chino

 (There will be street lane closures at these locations)

-- South of Garden Ct (east of Lobelia Dr)
+- South of Avenida La Paz (east of Avenida Cabrillo)

 |Horizontal directional drilling (HDD) activities||- South of Prairieview Cir (west of Lost Trail Dr)